SamanthaKraft/Hackathon_2025/README.md

 ![Dashboard preview](preview.png)

-This project is a Dash application that visualizes NFL offense statistics.
-It includes interactive charts for player and team stats over multiple seasons, providing insights into various performance metrics.
+This project is a Dash application that visualizes Immune health data

 ## Features

-- **Player Stats by Position**: View statistics for Running Backs, Wide Receivers, Tight Ends, and Quarterbacks.
-- **Player Selection**: Filter and visualize statistics for any player.
-- **Team Stats by Year**: Analyze team performance metrics over different seasons.
-- **Offense Stats Distribution Histogram**: Visualize the distribution of various offensive stats with a customizable histogram.
-- **Compare Offensive Stats Scatter Plot**: Compare two different offensive stats across teams with a dynamic scatter plot.
-- **Interactive Visualizations**: Use dropdowns and tabs to customize the data displayed in charts.
+- **Compare Protiens to cells

 ## Installation